Food-Health

 Use dishwasher-safe salad spinners (PFAS-free) to dry greens quickly.
 Owning two spinners helps ensure one is always clean and ready to use.

-Eat salad at least once per day—ideally at lunch.
-In winter, reduce quantity or switch to chicory and include citrus fruits (like oranges).
+Eat salad at least once per day; Ideally at lunch.
+In winter, reduce quantity or switch to Chicory and include Citrus fruits (Like oranges).
 However, citrus can increase acidity, making digestion harder.

 Important: Salad is among the most pesticide-contaminated vegetables.
-Buy organic whenever possible.
+Buy Organic whenever possible.

-Upgrade Your Salad or Soup:
+Upgrade Your Salad or Soup

 Include Sprouted seeds to increase vitamin variety.to skins can irritate sensitive guts, and high potassium levels can be problematic with salty foods.

-Reducing Meat Consumption:
+Reducing Meat Consumption

 If you’re considering reducing meat, take it slow.
-I advise you to keep meat and only reduce consumption slowly (To see how it goes).Start to learn how to cook.
-Do not cut meat out suddenly.
-Find reliable protein alternatives.
+I advise you to keep meat and only reduce consumption slowly (To see how it goes).
+Start to learn how to cook.
+Do not cut meat out straight away.
+Find reliable protein alternatives first and go progressively.

-Struggling to Cook Every Day:
+Having difficulty to Cook Every Day

 Comments are closed